- The Option Premium

 That's not weakness.
 That's honesty.

 When you first established the PMCC, you were comfortable with the risk because you had nothing to lose.
 Now you've got profits, and losing them feels different than never having made them at all.
-Behavioral finance calls this the "disposition effect", we feel losses more acutely than equivalent gains.
+Behavioral finance calls this the disposition effect.
+We feel losses more acutely than equivalent gains.

-The collar acknowledges this psychological reality.
-It says: I still believe in this trade, but I'm now playing with the house's money and I'd like to keep some of it.
+Adding the put acknowledges this psychological reality.
+It says: I still believe in this trade, but I'm now playing with house money and I'd like to keep some of it.
+There is nothing wrong with that.
+It is one of the more mature approaches to position management I see.

 The alternative, holding without protection because you "should" be comfortable with the risk, leads to stress, poor decisions, and eventually revenge trading when the position does give back profits.